OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 When creating a Trigger via the Admin UI, you will need to select SSL and set `SASL Authentication`, `Username` and `Password` based on what Confluent provides.

+Confluent provides a nice UI which is useful for setting up topics or producting the occasional message.